mlswg/mls-protocol/draft-ietf-mls-protocol.md

 described in {{array-based-trees}}.
 The algorithms in that section may be used to simplify decoding this extension into other representations.)

-The example tree in {{tree-computation-terminology}} would be represented as an array of nodes in the following form, where R represents the "subtree root" for a given subarray of the node array:
+The example tree in {{ratchet-tree-terminology}} would be represented as an array of nodes in the following form, where R represents the "subtree root" for a given subarray of the node array: